 Whether you’re new to OCR, or already offer our qualifications, you might find our admin overview useful.
 This outlines the main administration processes for Cambridge Nationals, and will guide you to the relevant, detailed information on our website.

-Although vocational qualifications, Cambridge Nationals are administered like unitised GCSEs and AS/A Levels using the November, January and June series so you'll often see Cambridge Nationals referred to alongside general qualifications.
+Although vocational qualifications, Cambridge Nationals are run at similar times to GCSEs, and are series based, so you'll often see Cambridge Nationals referred to alongside general qualifications.
+Cambridge Nationals are available in the January and June series.

 As most of these processes have to be completed by certain dates, we’ve produced a list of key dates to help with your planning and preparation.